crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment is worth 10 points of your overall grade in the course.
 The rubric for the assignment is given below.

 * 5 points - answering the survey questions thoughtfully.
+  - Extra credit (up to 1 point) - if you conduct an interview with someone who provides the services, or if you make a substantial contribution to the service yourself.
 * 5 points total for the video
   - 2 point for relevance to the themes of the class
   - 1 point for the narration